ceruleansk1es/Debugging-InputValidation-IntegerOverflow-Assignment/README.md

 # Debugging-InputValidation-IntegerOverflow-Assignment

+[*Note: Application of assignment to potential SUPER project - The various functions in this assignment, while utilitarian/basic, focus on input validation and error handling.
+These techniques can be applied to real-world sensor systems, where data may be missing, malformed, or outside expected ranges.
+By preventing invalid inputs and handling edge cases like overflow, this work supports ensuring acceptable data quality and preventing issues from training machine learning with bad data.]

 CSCE 120 homework assignment, completion of various functions in C++ The file functions.cpp is where code was actually created.